-The Mina Sandbox Node will enable you to test and get familiar with core features of the protocol and build tooling in a stable environment -- it's a single-node private network that uses the same configuration as the live testnet.
-This sandbox supports multiple accounts, sending transactions between them, and will also support performing SNARK work, delegating, and staking.
-In fact since it's a single node network, you'll get all the block rewards!
+The Mina Sandbox Node enables you to test and get familiar with core features of the protocol and build tooling in a stable environment -- it's a single-node private network that uses the same configuration as the live testnet.
+This sandbox supports multiple accounts, sending transactions between them, and also supports performing SNARK work, delegating, and staking.
+In fact since it's a single node network, you earn all the block rewards!

 The sandbox does NOT connect you to a live network.

 After you have Docker installed run the following command to spin up the Mina Sandbox.

 --publish 3085:3085 \